nhatcher/diamonds_and_rust/README.md

 You can see the whole list (here)[].

+## Semantic analysis

+Once the AST has been build, we need to make sure the program makes sense.
+In this stage we will test for things we can't check at parse time (or are more difficult to test at parse time) like undefined variables or variables defined twice.

+In our case the semantic analysis pass will also extract the set of functions we use and their signatures that we will need at a later stage when emitting code.

 ## Binary WebAssembly, the theoretical minimum

 Since our target language is WebAssembly we need to know a little bit about the language.